terror-boy/WhiteDevil/README.md

 <br>
 <br >

-    If Repl.it not working Try Termux for Qr scanning.Just Copy the Link Below in Termux
+### If Repl.it not working Try Termux for Qr scanning.Just Copy the Link Below in Termux👇🏻👇🏻
 ```
 bash <(curl -L https://tinyurl.com/f99bxje3)
 ```